Aporifold/TaylorSeer/README.md

 ## 👏Acknowledgement

-This project is built upon the official implementation of [TaylorSeer](https://github.com/Shenyi-Z/TaylorSeer).
+This project is built upon the official implementation of [TaylorSeer](https://github.com/Shenyi-Z/TaylorSeer) and [diffusers](https://github.com/huggingface/diffusers).
 Thanks for their excellent work!